If you are venturing into a teacher job search, this checklist and tips will determine if you need professional interviewing assistance.

 - I dedicate long hours to my job search, but I don’t seem to be getting anywhere.

 - I’m not sure how I should organize my time in my teaching job search.

 - I have not told many people about my job search.

-- Online job postings and newspaper ads are the primary or only venue I use when applying for jobs.
+- Online job postings and newspaper ads are the primary or only venues I use when applying for jobs.

-- I spend most of my time searching out job opportunities.
+- I spend most of my time searching for job opportunities.